 CCHI may offer certificants whose renewal applications do not meet CCHI’s requirements additional time to complete the requirements.

-When a certifcation credential is renewed for an additional period of four years, the certification renewal date will be four years from the date the certifcation credential was initially awarded regardless of when the renewal application is submitted.
+When a certification credential is renewed for an additional period of four years, the certification renewal date will be four years from the date the certification credential was initially awarded regardless of when the renewal application is submitted.
 The updated certificate will be emailed within four (4) weeks of the current credential expiration, regardless of when the application is accepted.

 If a Core Certification Healthcare Interpreter™ or Certified Healthcare Interpreter™ certificant does not submit their renewal applications before expiration of the credential, or if they do not meet the renewal requirements, their certification will expire, and they will be automatically removed from CCHI’s national registry of certified interpreters.
 Individuals whose certification expires will need to start the certification process from the beginning, i.e. submit a new application, take and pass all relevant examinations.